AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 ### Rotation

-Surface charts can be rotated simply by dragging them with the mouse or you can set angles of rotation using {api:anychart.charts.Surface#rotationZ}rotationZ{api} and {api:anychart.charts.Surface#rotationY}rotationY{api} methods.
+Surface charts can be rotated simply by dragging them with the mouse.
+Alternatively, you can set angles of rotation: call the {api:anychart.charts.Surface#rotationZ}rotationZ{api} and {api:anychart.charts.Surface#rotationY}rotationY{api} methods.

-The sample below shows how to work with these methods.
+The sample below shows how to work with them:

 {sample}Surface\_Chart\_07{sample}